Genre, Tropes and Conventions

 [M]eant to inclusively span the breadth of fantastic literature, encompassing literature ranging from hard science fiction to epic fantasy to ghost stories to horror to folk and fairy tales to slipstream to magical realism to modern myth-making — and more.

 Essentially, speculative fiction is an umbrella term for genre fiction that doesn’t fit neatly into the sci-fi or fantasy genres.
-Sometimes called ‘what-if’ stories, speculative fiction changes the laws of what’s real or possible as current society understands it, and then speculates on the outcome.
+Sometimes called ‘what-if’ stories, speculative fiction changes the laws of what’s real or possible as current society understands it and then speculates on the outcome.

 Speculative fiction genres include: